chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 ![Add Chef Server Popup Menu](/images/automate/add-chef-server-popup-menu.png)

-Mention the correct Name, FQDN and the IP Address of the system.
+Mention the correct Name, FQDN, and IP Address of the system.
 Click on **Add Chef Server**.
-The desired server gets added to the Chef Infra Server
+The desired server gets added to the Chef Infra Server.

-**Note:** If the mentioned FQDN and IP Address is incorrect, the box displays and error as shown below:
+**Note:** If the mentioned FQDN and IP Address is incorrect, the box displays an error as shown below:

 ![Add Chef Server Popup Menu](/images/automate/add-chef-server-popup-menu-with-error.png)